 Cats interact with the world largely through their sense of scent.
 Allowing the two cats to become familiar with each other’s scent will increase the likelihood of a successful outcome when the two cats are allowed to interact directly, and giving you more knowledge of how to introduce a new kitten.

-Allow them to meet 'in-person', under careful supervision
+3. Let them meet 'in-person', under careful supervision

 Once your cats have had several days to become familiar with each other’s scents and are interacting under the door without signs of aggression, you are ready to introduce them to each other face-to-face.
 Consider doing this at a time when your cats are slightly distracted, such as at mealtime.
 This can help alleviate tension by diffusing your cat’s attention so that they aren’t directly focused on each other.